czi-catalystproject/hub-champion-training/episodes/troubleshooting.md

 - What resources are available to help you when you need help?
 - When should you ask for technical assistance from 2i2c?
 - How much time can you commit to support activities?

+Considering your responses to the prompts above, identify which of the following resources you already have access to and which you would need to create/obtain:

+- communications platforms and channels
+- tools for tracking issues/support requests
+- documentation
+- training

+Is there anything else you need, to support hub users?

 ::::